Functional renormalization group for classical liquids without recourse to hard-core reference systems: A study of three-dimensional Lennard-Jones liquids: Analysis of Lennard-Jones fluid

 \subsection{Results for \(T^*>T_c^*\)}

-Here, we present the results for thermodynamic quantities and the pair distribution function at $T^*=1.4 > T_c^*$.
-We also compare these results with those obtained from MD and integral equation methods.
-For the integral equation approaches, we employ the hypernetted chain (HNC) \cite{Morita1960,Baxter1968}, Percus–Yevick (PY) \cite{Percus1958}, and Kovalenko–Hirata (KH) \cite{Kovalenko1999} closures.
+Here, we present the results for thermodynamic quantities and the pair distribution function \(g^{(2)}(r)=g_{1}^{(2)}(r)\) at $T^*=1.4 > T_c^*$.
+We also compare these results with those obtained from MD, the MBWR equation, the HEOS, and the integral equation methods.
+For the integral equation approaches, we employ the following four closures: the hypernetted-chain (HNC) \cite{Morita1960,Baxter1968}, the Percus-Yevick (PY) closure \cite{Percus1958}, the Kovalenko-Hirata (KH) closure \cite{Kovalenko1999}, and the Rogers-Young closure \cite{Rogers1984} with the renormalized indirect correlation function \cite{Weeks1971} (RY\(^*\)).
+The RY\(^*\) closure is determined so as to ensure thermodynamic consistency (see Appendix \ref{app: MD integral}) and is believed to describe the properties of the Lennard-Jones liquid more accurately than the HNC or PY closures \cite{Pihlajamaa2024}.